Clare Moore Discography

 "Night of the wolverine" Universal Australia 1993/This Way Up 1996.
 Produced by Tony Cohen .
 First Moore and Graney record to be released by a large label in Australia.

 "You wanna be there but you don't wanna travel" Universal , 1994.
 Produced by Tony Cohen.
 First Moore and Graney record to appear on a chart in Australia.
-Contained "Livin' out our tomorrow" the lyic co written by Moore and the instrumental "the confessions of Serge Gainsbourg" which was co written by Moore.
+Contained "Livin' out our tomorrow" the lyric co written by Moore and the instrumental "the confessions of Serge Gainsbourg" which was co written by Moore.

 "The soft'n sexy sound" Universal , 1995/ This Way Up 1996.
 Produced by Victor Van Vugt (Just after he'd done Beth Orton's Trailer Park).
 A gold record for Moore and Graney.
 Contained Moore writing credits for "Morrison floorshow" and "Dandies are never unbuttoned".